RussBaz/WebFrame/README.md

         // then 400 error is issued automatically let itemName = serv.Body.Form.Required<string> "name"

+        // If you need to check the content type, you can try:

+        // Is it a form? (bool property)
+        // serv.Body.Form.IsPresent

+        // Is it a json conent type? (bool property)
+        // serv.Body.Json.IsJsonContentType

+        // Is it a json (checks the content type)?
+        // If yes, try validating it. (bool task method)
+        // serv.Body.Json.IsPresent ()

+        // In all other cases (string property):
+        // serv.ContentType

+        // ContentType is an empty string if the header is missing

+        // To set a response Content-Type manually and quickly,
+        // Just assign the required value to the same property
+        // Reading it will still return the content type of the request serv.ContentType <- "text/plain"

         if items |> List.contains itemName then
             serv.StatusCode <- 409
             printfn $"Item {itemName} already exists"